Hooded plover monitoring

-Hooded Plovers (Thinornis cucullatus) are small shorebirds, easily identified by their distinctive black hood, red circle around the eye and orange stalk-like legs.
-The Hooded Plover is listed as vulnerable in South Australia and nationally, meaning the birds are considered to be facing a high risk of extinction.
-A national survey conducted in 2014 found less than 300 birds on Yorke Peninsula.
+Hooded plovers (Thinornis cucullatus) are small shorebirds, identified by their distinctive black hood, bright red bill tipped with black, red circle around the eye, and orange stalk-like legs.
+The hooded plover is listed as vulnerable in South Australia and nationally, meaning the birds are considered to be facing a high risk of extinction.

-Human activity and introduced predators are the major threats to Hooded Plovers.
-Nesting at the base of the sand dunes during spring and summer on Yorke Peninsula’s beaches, they will abandon eggs and chicks if persistently disturbed by off-road vehicles, dogs, people and foxes.
+Human activity and introduced predators are major threats to hooded plovers.
+Nesting at the base of the sand dunes during spring and summer on Yorke Peninsula’s beaches, they will abandon eggs and chicks if persistently disturbed by off-road vehicles, dogs, or people.
+The tiny eggs and chicks are also at risk of predation by feral cats and foxes, and birds such as ravens and seagulls.

-On Yorke Peninsula Friends of Hooded Plover volunteers are working to monitor, protect and raise awareness in the community about Hooded Plovers.
+On Yorke Peninsula Friends of Hooded Plover volunteers are working tirelessly to monitor, protect and raise awareness in the community about hooded plovers.
 View their Facebook site here

 How you can help

-You can help protect the Hooded Plover at the beach by:
+You can help protect the hooded plover by:

 • keeping your dog on a leash when at the beach – especially during spring and summer